-Basic Information
+A. Basic Information

-The first section includes basic information about the applicant agency and its main points of contact for the application.
+The first section of the application includes basic information about the applicant agency and its main points of contact.
 Failure to enter accurate agency and contact information may result in a miscategorization of an application and a delay in funds.